 Choose a medium to soft scrub brush and an environmentally friendly soap, especially if you are doing your cleaning near the waterfront.
-Start by rinsing your boat, both to get gunk and slime loose and to prevent damage to the finish.
+Start by rinsing your boat to get gunk and slime loose and to prevent damage to the finish.
 Then, scrub with your cleaning agent, making sure to wash down the outboard motor, if you have one.
-With a fiberglass boat, you may want to consider a routine polish with wax.
+With a fibreglass boat, you may want to consider a routine polish and wax.

-Your cleaning routine should not only include the outside of your boat, but also any tackle inside that may have been contaminated by invasive species: fishing nets and line, life jackets and other items that were used for swimming, can harbor pieces of plant matter that can be easily transferred to other locations, so rinsing these items thoroughly before transferring them to a new location is key.
+Your cleaning routine should also include any tackle that may have been contaminated by invasive species.
+This can include fishing nets and line, life jackets and other items that were used for swimming that can harbour pieces of plant matter that can be easily transferred to other locations, so rinsing these items thoroughly before transferring them to a new location is key.

-Ultimately, it is a good practice to make boat maintenance a routine part of your recreational experience, and the most convenient way of doing so is to make a habit of doing it when your boat is up out of the water and easily accessible.
+Ultimately, it is a good practice to make boat maintenance a routine part of your recreational experience.
+The most convenient way of doing so is to make a habit of doing it when your boat is up out of the water and easily accessible.